Social housing waiting lists

 When the local authority is planning to offer you accommodation, it must review its assessment of your household’s eligibility and need for social housing.
-It must also confirm that your application is still valid, for example, it will check that you still have a connection with the area and selection of area of choice.
+It must also confirm that your application is still valid, for example, it will check that you still have a connection with the area.

 If you have chosen to be considered for accommodation provided by a housing association or other approved housing body (by ticking the 'voluntary/co-operative housing' box on the social housing application form) one of these organisations may contact you if suitable accommodation becomes available.

 If you are offered a house or flat that you do not want, you can refuse it without affecting your place on the housing list.
 However, if the local authority thinks that you do not have a good reason for refusing the offer, it may reduce your priority on the list.
 If you refuse more than one reasonable offer in any 12-month period, you will be suspended from the list for 12 months, during which you cannot claim Rent Supplement.

 Local authorities can allocate some of their social housing using a different system called choice-based letting (CBL).
 This system lets local authorities advertise some of their social housing so approved social housing applicants can express their interest in the available properties.

 Local authorities will advertise CBL properties when they are available.
 The properties can be viewed on the local authorities website, and they may also be advertised in the media.
 The advertisements include information about:

 - The type of home, for example, a two-bedroom flat

 - The type of household that can apply for the home, for example, a single-person household

 - The floor plan or photographs of the home

 - The house rules